-Lady Gaga Flaunts Cleavage In 90’s Grunge Inspired Outfit
+Lady Gaga Flaunts Cleavage In ’90s Grunge-Inspired Outfit

 She tied a green and white flannel around her waist, and added a pair of black leather boots to complete her grunge inspired look.

-The recent Oscar winner had her platinum blonde hair parted to the side and styled in loose waves that fell over her shoulders.
+The recent Oscar-winner had her platinum blond hair parted to the side and styled in loose waves that fell over her shoulders.
 Gaga sported a tan all over her body, and added a full face of makeup for her day of travel.

 The singer donned darkened eyebrows and dramatic eyeliner with pink blush, nude lips, and a fresh faced look.
-In the second photo she sported a pair of oversize, round sunglasses.
+In the second photo, she sported a pair of oversized, round sunglasses.

 As previously reported by The Inquisitr, Lady Gaga is still getting over her recent break up with former fiance, Christian Carino.